jadecobra/python_tdd_exercises/source/data_structures/none.rst

         self.assertIsInstance(0.1, float)
         self.assertNotIsInstance(None, float)

-  the test passes

-* time for a new note
+  the test passes, time for a new note

   .. code-block:: python